Nemocas/AbstractAlgebra.jl/docs/src/series_interface.md

 has space for $n + 1$ coefficients.
 The polynomial must be resized if this is not the case.

+!!! note

-Note that this function is not required to normalise the polynomial and is not necessarily useful to the user, but is used extensively by the generic functionality in AbstractAlgebra.jl.
+    This function is not required to normalise the polynomial and is not necessarily useful to the user, but is used extensively by the generic functionality in AbstractAlgebra.jl.
 It is for setting raw coefficients in the representation.

 ```julia
 normalise(f::MySeries{T}, n::Int)